In this article, we will know about different liquid insulating materials.

-An ideal insulating liquid must have following properties:
+An ideal insulating liquid must have the following properties:

 - High electric strength, impulse strength, and volume resistivity.

 - High or low dielectric constant (depending on application).